 Learn a little about the artist first.
 Why does the artist create and what is their process?
 Ask yourself, “how skilled is this artist and how distinctive is their style?”
 Do you identify with the subject matter?
 Read art magazines or browse online to solidify ideas of what you like.
 With my style in particular, collectors tell me that love at first sight can be clear.
 When you see the right piece the immediate answer is, "yes."
 Purchase art that you want to live with.

 If you are waffling over a particular artwork, ask yourself how you will feel in two years if you settle for something less desirable or if you pass altogether.
 Trust your instincts; will you look back later and regret the missed opportunity?
 That said, don't settle for a forgettable image that you feel simply fills an empty space on a wall.

 It is not essential to know exactly where you are going to put the art.
 The art will stay with you when you move and may grace the walls of many homes in the future.
 When you arrive home, whether weary from a laborious day or with friends and in a festive mood, you want to be greeted by distinctive artwork that sets a satisfying tone in every room.

 3. How Much to Spend

-When considering your budget, allow yourself leeway to accumulate additional pieces periodically.
+Allow leeway in your budget to accumulate additional pieces periodically.
 Don’t skimp on a piece you adore, but also don’t spend so much that you are discouraged from continuing your collection.
 Remember framing costs.
-Start with small pieces if you have limited means, but remember that the artwork is an asset that you will hold onto for decades.
+Start with small pieces if you have limited means, but remember that artwork is an asset that you will hold for decades.
 Don't buy something you don't love just because you can't afford the one you do.
 You will be happier by saving until you can afford a piece you really want.
-For many collectors, art purchases for their home are priced similarly to other long-term acquisitions such as a fine suit, dress, or at the high end, a piece of furniture.
+For many collectors, art purchases for their home are priced similarly to other long-term acquisitions such as a fine suit, dress, or a piece of furniture.